adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <details>
   <summary> What am I uncommenting in <code>SceneDelegate.swift</code>? </summary><p>

-Section 1: imports the Assurance extension for use in the code below.
+**Section 1**: imports the Assurance extension for use in the code below.

-Section 2: Enables deep linking to connect to Assurance (which we will cover in depth in a later section); this is for iOS versions 13 and above.
+**Section 2**: Enables deep linking to connect to Assurance (which we will cover in depth in a later section); this is for iOS versions 13 and above.

 </p></details>